-- a.
-Assistance with financial or program reporting, - b.
-Clarification of service definitions, - c.
-Improving the quality of service delivery, - d.
+- d.
 Assistance in complying with AAAWM assessment recommendations, and - e.
 Assistance in meeting the objectives of the contract.

 To request assistance, the Service Partner may contact the appropriate AAAWM staff.
-AAAWM will provide the assistance at a time and place mutually convenient to the Service Partner and will continue to provide the particular assistance until both the Service Partner and AAAWM are satisfied the subject in question has been resolved.
-In certain circumstances, AAAWM may find it necessary to refer the Service Partner to a third party for specialized assistance.
-In such cases, the Service Partner will be responsible for all costs incurred unless otherwise stated in a written agreement with AAAWM.
-Finally, during the contract year, AAAWM may survey Service Partners to determine appropriate region-wide subject areas for technical assistance that may be provided to groups in a training format at various locations within the region.
+AAAWM will provide the assistance at a time and place mutually convenient to the Service Partner and will continue to provide the particular assistance until both the Service Partner and AAAWM are satisfied the subject in question has